Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Abstract

 \section{Abstract}

+Cycle count statistics are fundamental tools in statistics and engineering, with applications in motif counting, channel coding, and statistical inference of network and matrix data.
+However, how to compute high-order cycle count statistics efficiently is still an open problem.
+In this paper, we aim to derive Computationally Efficient Equivalent Forms (CEEF) for cycle count statistics of any given order, where we express each cycle count statistic equivalently as a linear combination of finitely many terms.
+Using the CEEF, we provide a much more efficient way to compute the cycle count statistics.

-Despite recent progress, AI still struggles on advanced mathematics.
-We consider a difficult open problem: How to derive a Computationally Efficient Equivalent Form (CEEF) for the cycle count statistic?
-The CEEF problem does not have known general solutions, and requires delicate combinatorics and tedious calculations.
-Such a task is hard to accomplish by humans but is an ideal example where AI can be very helpful.
-We solve the problem by combining a novel approach we propose and the powerful coding skills of AI.
-Our results use delicate graph theory and contain new formulas for general cases that have not been discovered before.
-We find that, while AI is unable to solve the problem all by itself, it is able to solve it if we provide it with a clear strategy, a step-by-step guidance and carefully written prompts.
-For simplicity, we focus our study on DeepSeek-R1 but we also investigate other AI approaches.
+The CEEF problem has no known general solution and requires delicate combinatorial arguments together with extensive calculations.
+While this task is hard to accomplish by humans alone, it provides an ideal setting in which Artificial Intelligence (AI) can be useful.
+We solve the problem by combining several theorems we derive with powerful coding skills of modern AI systems.
+Our results leverage graph-theoretic arguments and yield new formulas for general cases that were previously unknown.
+We find that, although AI cannot solve the problem independently, it becomes highly effective when guided by humans through theorems we derive as well as a clear derivation strategy, step-by-step instructions, and carefully-written prompts.

+We consider several statistical applications, including spiked matrix testing, estimation of weak spike eigenvalues, and pairwise network comparison.
+For each problem, we demonstrate that optimal statistical performance is achieved by using high-order cycle count statistics, and our CEEF formulas make their computation feasible on large-scale data sets.